24 Chic Brands Like Sézane to Elevate Your Wardrobe

 Most of their pieces are crafted from organic cotton, linen, or merino wool, and the quality is instantly noticeable.
 I’m absolutely obsessed with the shape and style of their pieces, I haven’t seen anything quite like it before with other brands.
 Every piece is so uniquely structured, making every Rosaé Paris item a showstopper.

 I have the Le Jamyn top, and immediately feel like I’m in a Parisian gallery every time I wear it.
 It’s just beautiful.
-Some other favorites of mine include the Le Jourdan long chic coat in navy.
+Some other favorites of mine include the Le Maestro frilled collar trench coat, which is the ultimate early spring/fall statement piece.
 This is truly a WOW piece.
-If you love Sézane but want something a little more refined and subtle, Rosaé is a perfect fit.
+Rosaé hits that same sweet spot as Sézane, but with a more refined, subtle edge.

 Mint Velvet is one of the chicest brands I have ever seen.
 If you haven’t heard of this brand, you need to RUN not walk.